Thursday, June 19, 2025

 Oracle FNDLOAD and Examples

-Most of its contents were taken from 'Dibyajyoti Koch: A Blog on Oracle Application' website for my own personal use.
-Please visit <https://imdjkoch.wordpress.com/tag/fndload> for its original contents along with other useful contents.
+Most of its contents were taken from 'Dibyajyoti Koch: A Blog on Oracle Application' website but were modified for my own personal use.
+Please visit https://imdjkoch.wordpress.com/tag/fndload for its original contents along with many other useful ones.

 What is FNDLOAD?